 Good customer service videos deliver knowledge in an easily consumed package.
 The best customer service videos build individual connections between customers and support agents, making users feel heard and cared for.

-The Stats on How Teams Use Customer Service Videos
+The Stats on How Customer Experience Teams Use Video

-38% of businesses we surveyed already use video for customer experience and support.
+68% of customer success pros are using video messaging in their processes.
 (Translation: Chances are good that at least one of your competitors is already producing their own customer service videos.)

 Ready to learn how to improve customer satisfaction by incorporating video into your support resources?
-Let’s explore six surprisingly easy ways to get it done.
+Let’s explore seven surprisingly easy ways to get it done.

-6 Ways to Put Video to Work for Your Customer Support
+7 Ways to Put Video to Work for Your Customer Support and Experience

 #1: Build a Video Knowledge Base